eremie523/PortFolio/README.md

 5. **JobFindr** – Job scraping app for seamless job discovery.

 Explore my work, and let’s connect if you’re interested in building something exceptional together!

----

-Feel free to adapt or expand it as needed!